aihao2000/StableDiffusionReferenceOnly/README.md

 ### By Independent Gradio Web UI

-A1111 stable diffusion Web UI is currently not supported.
-I will support it as soon as possible.
-If you want to use web UI, you can deploy a version similar to huggingface space locally.
+You can deploy a version similar to huggingface space locally.

 Clone this repository: